clay-j/ZANTIKS_YMaze_Analysis_Script/README.md

 ### N.B.

 * Data must be in .csv format
-* Fish ID numbers can only contain numbers
+* Fish IDs can only contain numbers